-Kudos, Mr. Mills, for another great piece.
-I am eager to see where you will take us in the coming years!
+Kudos, Mr. Mills, on another success.
+I am eager to see what’s to come!